ENNIO MORRICONE RARITIES ON CD

 Image IMG 499658 (2001) released in Italy

 A very interesting topic of research for a film music aficionado, would be to search if there are many film music composers who worked on the same subject for a cinema or tv movie in different periods of their career.
 Ennio Morricone worked for two different adaptations of Emile Zola’s NANA, one for the cinema in 1982 and one for a tv mini series in 1999.
 What is really impressive with his work in these two productions on the same subject, is that Morricone composed entirely different music for each of them.
 Romantic scores on their basis but with different orientation and focus.
 Both scores were released on cd in 2001!
 Both are extremely hard to find and highly sought after by the collectors.
 The GDM release of the cinema adaptation was available widely for less than ten years before it vanish from the stores.
-The Image release of the tv mini series was also available while the independent little label was operating.
+The Image label release of the tv mini series was also available while the independent little label was operating.
 After it seized operations, almost every cd it produced has become top collectible and very hard to find.
 Both releases change hands for amounts that come close to 100$ or more in some cases.

 LA DISUBBIDIENZA (1981)